 It’s a unique way to present a classic rifle; by play-acting as if he’s really in 1932 and his rifle is brand spanking new.
 He even tells a tale of horse-trading for it with the local storekeeper.
-And he’s dressed the part, with shirt & tie as well as a sweater, all underneath a nice red & black plaid hunting coat… and the felt fedora hat is a fine way to top it off.
+And he’s dressed the part, with shirt and tie as well as a sweater, all underneath a nice red and black plaid hunting coat.
+And the felt fedora hat is a fine way to top it off.

 He describes the “new” Model 61 rifle and tells of its features, doing his best to stay in character all the while.
 When he’s done, he turns away with a wave to head back down the road with his canine companion.
 Then, the video ends with a nice message:

 It’s a really nice, and different, way to present an interesting old rifle which hasn’t been made since the big 1963 shakeup at Winchester which resulted in lower-quality rifles than these old classics.